-This volume also discusses the socio-cultural milieu in which English became the first choice for writers and political leaders.
-Using examples primarily from the writings of Rammohan Roy, Bankimchandra, Krupabai Satthianadhan and Gandhi and from the speeches of Vivekananda, Tagore and Subhas Bose, this book argues that prose written in English in the nineteenth and the early twentieth century scripted a nationalist discourse through its appropriation of the coloniser’s language.
+This volume also discusses the sociocultural milieu in which English became the first choice for writers and political leaders.
+Using examples primarily from the writings of Rammohan Roy, Bankimchandra, Krupabai Satthianadhan, and Gandhi and from the speeches of Vivekananda, Tagore, and Subhas Bose, this book argues that prose written in English in the nineteenth and the early twentieth century scripted a nationalist discourse through its appropriation of the colonizer’s language.
 It also examines how these works, which absorbed elements of Indian culture and languages, paved the path for the emergence of Indian English as a distinct dialect of the English language.

 Acknowledgements.
 Introduction.
 1. A Historical Background 2.
 Articles, Letters and a Diary 3.
 Four Works of Fiction 4.
 Speeches Philosophical 5.
 Speeches Political 6.
 Two Letters and a Manifesto 7.
 Conclusion.
 Bibliography.
 Index.

 Ranjan Kumar Auddy received his PhD from Calcutta University.
 He previously taught at Sabang Sajanikanta Mahavidyalaya, a college in rural West Bengal, and is currently an assistant professor at the Department of English, Heramba Chandra College, Kolkata, India.